 Pandesal is often served hot and fresh right out of the oven with a line forming outside the panaderia ready to take brown paper bags of soft fresh aromatic fluffy buns back home to fill with meats, cheeses, jam and other spreads to be enjoyed in the afternoon with a hot cup of coffee to dip it in.
 In this recipe, the usual pandesal ingredients like yeast sugar, milk, flour, salt, egg, and butter, are mixed together with the main ingredient.
 The cocoa, you can also substitute these with other chocolate powders like Milo or Ovaltine, this recipe also includes a dash of coffee to add to the aromatic factor and enhances the flavor of the chocolate.
 It makes it taste richer as coffee is similar to what salt it to dishes; it gives it a deeper stronger taste.
 Aside from the cocoa to make the beautiful chocolate-y bun, you can also add your choice of chocolate as the filling, from baking chocolate to make sure to give you that goeey melting shot, you can add chocolate pieces like Cadbury, kisses, and even m&m’s to give it that color, just make sure the wrap the chocolates properly with the dough and seal it to prevent the chocolate from pouring out while it’s baking.
 This recipe is a great alternative, as you’ll only need a big pan or pot with a cover and a rack to remake the ‘oven’ to bake.

-A hit with people with a sweet tooth and needs a bit of a sweet pick me up.
+This No Oven Chocolate Pandesal is a hit with people with a sweet tooth and needs a bit of a sweet pick me up.

 No Oven Chocolate PandesalCourse: SnacksCuisine: Filipino